SonghuaHu-UMD/MultiSTGraph/README.md

 python run_model_parameters.py --task traffic_state_pred --dataset 201901010601_BM_SG_CTractFIPS_Hourly_Single_GP
 ```

 If you are using Google Colab, we also provide a notebook named `Colab_run_model.ipynb` to execute in Colab environment.
+Clone all files to your drive and execute the code blocks successively.

 ### Results
 See details in our paper.